tranquilit/WAPT-Documentation/source/waptserver-install/debian/install-debian-wapt.rst

   The upgrade procedure is different from installation.
   For upgrade, please refer to :ref:`Upgrading the WAPT Server <upgrade-wapt>`.

-Installing the WAPT Server runs a few steps:
+Installing the WAPT Server requires a few steps:

 * configuring the repositories;